grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 # What is HTML I hear you ask?

 HTML (short for hypertext markup language) was invented in 1990.
-It is used as the bones of any website and provides a number of different components to give structure to a site and also to tell a browser how to display certain elements of your site.
+It is used as the bones of any website and provides a number of different elements (also called tags) to give structure to a site and also to tell a browser how to display certain elements used in your site.

 Here are some HTML tags:

 - `<div>` (short for division - a section of your site)
-- `<h1>` through to `<h6>` - these are header elements used to give prominence to more titles and similar
+- `<h1>` through to `<h6>` - these are header elements used to give prominence to certain text
 - `<p>` - short for paragraph
 - `<button>`
 - `<a>` (this is used to tell the browser you're providing a link whether to a third party site or a link within your site)